-I’ve blagged my way into many jobs before (“Yes, of course I can pull a pint” together with the ensuing splashes of Guinness on the ceiling being perhaps one of my most obvious fibs) but growing a real life man is one I’m definitely under-qualified for and – having never been one myself – have no personal experience of.
+I’ve blagged my way into many jobs before (“Yes, of course I can pull a pint” together with the ensuing splashes of Guinness on the ceiling being perhaps one of my most obvious fibs) but raising a son, growing a real life man, is one I’m definitely under-qualified for and – having never been one myself – have no personal experience of.

 It’s a bit like watching some David Attenborough documentaries and then thinking you can turn up in the Serengeti telling zebras how to be stripy.
 Yes, I’ve observed them in their natural habitat, yes I’ve even lived amongst them, yes I can even sometimes read their minds.
 But I still don’t have much confidence in the task in hand.